Miles-Cownie/third-milestone-project/README.md

 * The dynamic hangman image responds correctly to the number of attempts left for the user.
 * The user's input is correctly stored and checked for repeats.
 Repeats are flagged to the user.
 * Both letter and word input word as expected.
-* USer wins and losses are stored and presented correctly to the user.
+* User wins and losses are stored and presented correctly to the user.

 All python files pass through validation using the [Pep8](http://pep8online.com) online software.
 All files pass through with no errors present.